 The presentations will involve plenty of demonstrations and you absolutely want to follow along.

-How to prepare for a Zoho Meetup
+How to Join Zoho at a Meetup

+Ready to join Zoho at a meetup?
 Here are my recommendations for preparing for a local Zoho Meetup.

 Check the Agenda